 Working online and traveling the world, doesn’t it sound promising?

-With the remote working trend, we see more and more people opt for living out of suitcases or backpacks.
+With the remote working trend, we see more people opt to live out of suitcases or backpacks.
 They work from home, at cafes, or anywhere in the world that has the internet.

 They’re maybe stock-traders, copy-writers, programmers, or freelancers working on their client’s projects.
 They may move after a period to explore other countries on their bucket list.